Lead Opinion

 Under ANILCA, “the term ‘public lands’ means land situated in Alaska which

-ANILCA‘s language and legislative history indicate clearly that Congress spoke to the precise question of whether some navigable waters may be public lands.
+ANILCA’s language and legislative history indicate clearly that Congress spoke to the precise question of whether some navigable waters may be public lands.
 They clearly indicate that subsistence uses include subsistence fishing.
-See, e.g.,
+See, e.g., 16 U.S.C. § 3113.
+And subsistence fishing has traditionally taken place in navigable waters.
+Thus, we have no doubt that Congress intended that public lands include at least some navigable waters.

-Unfortunately, ANILCA‘s language and legislative history do not give us the clear direction necessary to find that Congress spoke to the precise question of which navigable waters are public lands.
+Unfortunately, ANILCA’s language and lеgislative history do not give us the clear direction necessary to find that Congress spoke to the precise question of which navigable waters are public lands.
 ANILCA itself refers only to “lands, waters, and interests therein, the title to which is in the United States.”
 It makes no reference to navigable waters.
 The legislative history is also unhelpful, containing only a single reference to navigable waters.
 See 126 Cong.Rec.
 20278-80 (Nov.
 12, 1980) (statement of Rep. Udall).
-Lacking clear direction, we must decide whether the federal agencies’ conclusion that public lands include some navigable waters under the reserved water rights doctrine is based on a permissiblе construction of the statute.
+Lacking clear direction, we must decide whether the federal agencies’ conclusion that public lands include some navigable waters under the reserved water rights doctrine is based on a permissible construction of the statute.

 A. Navigational Servitude

 We have held that the navigational servitude is not “public land” within the meaning of ANILCA because the United States does not hold title to it.
 City of Angoon v.
-Hodel, 803 F.2d 1016, 1027 n.
-6 (9th Cir.1986), cert. denied, 484 U.S. 870 (1987).
-Contrary to the district court‘s opinion, the Supreme Court has not limited that holding.
-In Amoco Production Co. v.
-Village of Gambell, 480 U.S. 531, 107 S.Ct.
-1396, 94 L.Ed.2d 542 (1987), the Court rejected the assertion that the Outer Continental Shelf (OCS) is not “Federal land”
+Hodel,

-For this reason, we reject the argument that the navigational servitude is an “interest ... the title to which is in the United States,” such that all navigable waters are public lands within the meaning of ANILCA.
+For this reason, we reject the .argument that the navigational servitude is an “interest ... the title to which is in the United States,” such that all navigable waters are public lands within-the meaning of ANILCA.

 B. Commerce Clause

 Neither the language nor the legislative history of ANILCA suggests that Congress intended to exercise its Commerce Clause powers over submerged lands and navigable Alaska waters.
-Although Congress explicitly invoked its authority under the Commerce Clause to protect and provide the opportunity for continued subsistence uses on the public lands, see
+Although Congress explicitly invoked its authority under the Commerce Clause to protect and provide the opportunity for continued subsistence uses on the public lands, see 16 U.S.C. § 3111(4), its invocation of that authority is also consistent with an implicit reservation of waters under the reserved water rights doctrine.

 C. Reserved Water Rights

 Under the reserved water rights doctrine, when the United States withdraws its lands from the public domain and reserves them for a federal purpose, the United States implicitly reserves appurtenant waters then unappropriated to the extent needed to accomplish the purpose of the reservation.
 Cappaert v.
-United States, 426 U.S. 128, 138, 96 S.Ct.
-2062, 2069, 48 L.Ed.2d 523 (1976).
-The United States may reserve “only that amount of water necessary to fulfill the purpose of the reservation.”
-Id. at 141, 96 S.Ct. at 2071.
-The United States’ authority to reserve unappropriated waters derives from the Commerce Clause and the Property Clause.
-Id. at 138, 96 S.Ct. at 2069.
+United States,

 For these reasons, we hold to be reasonable the federal agencies’ conclusion that the